Fara Williams: England

 Williams was England's top-scorer with seven goals during qualifying for the 2011 FIFA Women's World Cup.
 A knee injury sustained in a WSL match with Lincoln Ladies left her battling for fitness ahead of the finals.
 Despite this, Williams was "more than pleased" to be named in the squad on 10 June 2011.
 At the final tournament, she headed the first goal of England's campaign in the 1–1 draw with Mexico and also featured against New Zealand before being rested for the final group game, a 2–0 victory over Japan.
 Williams played 120 minutes in the quarter-final exit to France.
 She was not among the penalty takers in England's penalty shootout defeat.

-Williams earned her 100th Cap in the 2012 Cyprus Cup against Switzerland on 1 March 2012.
+Williams earned her 100th cap at the 2012 Cyprus Cup against Switzerland on 1 March 2012.
 England won the game 1–0 with Williams proud to score the only goal of the game: "It's a massive achievement to reach 100 caps and getting the goal made it extra special."
 She was part of the England squad which performed poorly at UEFA Women's Euro 2013 and was eliminated in the first round.

-On 3 August 2014, Williams led the England team out against Sweden and became the most capped player in the history of English football, with 130 Caps.
+On 3 August 2014, Williams led the England team out against Sweden and became the most capped player in the history of English football, with 130 caps.
 England won the match 4–0 in Hartlepool.

 At the 2015 FIFA Women's World Cup in Canada, Williams scored a 38th-minute penalty kick against Colombia, as England won 2–1 in Montreal on 17 June.
 In the semi-final in Edmonton on 2 July, Williams converted her second penalty of the tournament, in the 40th minute, to give England an equaliser against defending champions Japan.
 England lost the game 2–1.
 Two days later, and back in Edmonton, Williams scored another penalty, on this occasion in extra time, to give England the winning goal in a 1–0 victory over Germany.
 Her crucial goal gave England their first ever win over Germany and secured a bronze medal, the team's best ever finish at the FIFA Women's World Cup.